chirpstack/chirpstack-docker/README.md

 ```

 This will clone the `lorawan-devices` repository and execute the `import-ttn-lorawan-devices`
 command of ChirpStack.
-Please note that for this step, you need to have the `git` and `make`
+Please note that for this step you need to have the `make` command installed.
-commands installed.

 ## Usage